 He's lying.
 Again.

-Trump's family separation policy began earlier this year when Jeff Sessions unveiled the president's "zero tolerance" policy in which everyone caught crossing the border would be arrested and detained, with children separated from parents in all cases.
+Trump's family separation policy began earlier this year when Attorney General Jeff Sessions unveiled the president's "zero tolerance" policy in which everyone caught crossing the border would be arrested and detained, with children separated from parents in all cases.
 Consequently, between April and May, 1,940 adults were separated from their children in order for the adults to be jailed.
 Federal law prohibits children from serving prison time with their parents, hence the policy.

 The Obama era policy was quite different, according to Politifact: